slatedocs/slate/source/includes/api/_account.md

 <span class="tryit" id="account-listmemberships-tryit"></span>
 Returns information about workgroups to which a member belongs.
 Uses [pagination](#pagination).
 Uses select criteria.

-####Optional parameters:
+#### Optional parameters

 #####select

-An object specifying selection criteria for this request:
+An object specifying selection criteria for this request

 #####member